edwardtanguay/soflash/README.md

 # Social Flashcards

-The purpose of this website is to allow users to upload, test themselves on and share flashcards with each other.
+The purpose of this website/app is to allow users to upload, test themselves on and share flashcards with each other.

 It is also a showcase project for a typical opensource, fullstack MERN project featuring: